 In 2017, two putative class actions were filed in federal court in New York against UBS and numerous other banks on behalf of persons and entities who had indirectly purchased foreign exchange instruments from a defendant or co-conspirator in the US, and a consolidated complaint was filed in June 2017.
 In March 2018, the court dismissed the consolidated complaint.
 In October 2018, the court granted plaintiffs' motion seeking leave to file an amended complaint.
-In January 2020, UBS and 11 other banks agreed in principle with the plaintiffs to settle the class action for a total of USD 10 million.
-The settlement is subject to final documentation and court approval.
+UBS and 11 other banks have reached an agreement with the plaintiffs to settle the class action for a total of USD 10 million.
+The settlement is subject to court approval.